The Authority Marketing Playbook

 Be known for who you are and what you do

 Congratulations for taking the first step toward authority.
-I wrote this book to put everything I know about content marketing and authority positioning into a single comprehensive reference source.
-Each one of my employees reads it, most of them daily.
-Why?
-Because this is exactly the playbook we use here at Call for Content.
+I wrote this playbook to put everything I know about content and authority marketing into a single comprehensive reference source.
+Each one of my employees reads it because it sets the foundation for the approach we take at Call for Content.

 When I left my job and started working as an independent marketing consultant, I didn’t know how to attract high-quality clients.
 In fact, I didn’t even know how to explain my work to people.
 Taking a page from my previous boss, I made myself known to my target market.

-Time and time again, I found the same issues – Not enough leads.
+Time and time again, I found businesses facing the same issues – Not enough leads.
 Nobody reads the blog.
 Nobody even knows who the hell they are.

 Questions, comments, or thoughts about authority?
-You can always reach me via email – email@example.com – and I’ll be happy to hop on a call with you.
+You can always reach me during my office hours and I’ll be happy to talk through authority marketing and your business’s approach.

 Wishing you the best authority in all your future marketing endeavors!